Déjà Vu (2006 film): Critical response

-On review aggregator Rotten Tomatoes, Déjà Vu has an approval rating of 55% based on 160 reviews and an average rating of 5.92/10.
+On review aggregator Rotten Tomatoes, Déjà Vu has an approval rating of 55% based on 160 reviews and an average rating of 5.9/10.
 The site's critical consensus reads, "Tony Scott tries to combine action, science fiction, romance, and explosions into one movie, but the time travel conceit might be too preposterous and the action falls apart under scrutiny."
-On Metacritic, the film has a score of 59 out of 100, based on 32 reviews, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 59 out of 100, based on 32 reviews, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 Joel Siegel of ABC News called the film technically "well-made," but criticized its attempt to describe a supposedly scientific basis for time travel as both silly and dull, as did Manohla Dargis of The New York Times, who additionally found the depiction of parishes decimated by Hurricane Katrina "vulgar".
+Peter Rainer of Christian Science Monitor explained that "this may be the first crime thriller to explicitly utilize superstring theory but, in its woozy romanticism, it's not that far removed from this year's other time-warp movie, The Lake House, about two lovers living in parallel years - or Frequency, which starred Jim Caviezel as a good guy."
+Desson Thomson of The Washington Post stated that "after 9/11, few of us look at terrorist acts casually.
+It's insulting to watch this grandiloquent pornography, using shock value and Hollywood cliche to evoke poignancy."
 Todd Gilchrist from IGN rated the film eight out of ten, calling it a "bravura set piece", despite an ending that "feels inappropriate given the urgency (and seeming inevitability) of the story's dénouement."
 Likewise, Michael Wilmington of the Orlando Sentinel rated the film three out of four stars, citing the "good cast, Tony Scott's swift direction, and unyielding professionalism" as rationale for his rating.
 Kenneth Turan of the Los Angeles Times described the film's exploration of the nature of time and the implications of time travel as having been a "sci-fi staple for generations".